RodrigoPAml/TasksAPI/README.md

 ## Infraestructure

-This layer is resposabile for data persistence and other services, usually will contain the code for the ORM and return domain entities.
+This layer is responsable for data persistence and other services, usually will contain the code for the ORM and return domain entities.

 In this layer we also have the persistence entities that are used by the ORM.